Pictured: Drs. Kenneth Bielak, Rebecca Morgan, Kendra Kemmet, and 2016/17 fellow Igor Prus

 The faculty in the UTGSM Department of Family Medicine is quite exceptional and this is one of the only departments across the country offering fellowships across disciplines including: Sports Medicine and Emergency Medicine.

-The primary care sports medicine opportunities offered in this fellowship are some of the best in the country and can give the fellow the skills to be a leader in the field of Sports Medicine.
-The Sports Medicine Faculty has been team physicians for Olympic, national, collegiate, and high school programs and can provide mentorship throughout your training here and beyond.
+The Primary Care Sports Medicine opportunities offered in this fellowship are some of the best in the country and can give the fellow the skills to be a leader in the field of Sports Medicine.
+The Sports Medicine Faculty have been team physicians for Olympic, national, collegiate, and high school programs and can provide mentorship throughout your training here and beyond.

-The fellow will have ample opportunities to work with athletes from the point of injury through the diagnosis, treatment and rehabilitation process.
+The fellow will have ample opportunities to work with athletes from the time of injury through the diagnosis, treatment and rehabilitation process.
 In addition, fellows are encouraged to educate athletes, coaches, and the community concerning injury prevention, while providing a multidisciplinary approach to patient care.
 The consultants and resources offered in this academic medical center provide comprehensive care often not found in other settings.
+We are proud of our robust ultrasound curriculum, led by Dr. Kemmet, which includes didactics, cadaver labs, and diagnostic ultrasound and ultrasound guided procedure certification.
+Our clinic currently offers ultrasound guided soft tissue platelet rich plasma injections and needle fenestration, and ultrasound guided joint injections of PRP, corticosteroids, and hyaluronic acid.

 Fellows rotate in a variety of settings ranging from private orthopedic offices (Tennessee Orthopedic Clinics, University Orthopedic Surgeons), to the University of Tennessee Student Health Center Sports Medicine and Physical Therapy Clinic, and the University Family Physicians Sports Medicine Clinic.
-Fellows provide coverage for the Knoxville Ice Bears Professional Ice Hockey team, as well as the National Golden Gloves Boxing Program, and local high schools.
-Fellows also participate in mass endurance event coverage including the Knoxville Marathon and the Marine Corps Marathon.
+Fellows provide coverage for the Knoxville Ice Bears Professional Ice Hockey team, the National Golden Gloves Boxing Program, University of Tennessee Men’s Rugby, and local high schools.
+Fellows also participate in mass endurance event coverage including the Knoxville Marathon, and through 2021, the USA Cycling Road Championships.
 In addition, Knoxville is home to the Knoxville Track Club, FC Alliance Soccer Academy, and many individuals who lead active lifestyles.
 These provide plenty of opportunities for injury assessment, casting and splinting, radiographic interpretation, joint injection, sports nutrition, exercise treadmill, and training room experiences.

 The UTGSM Sports Medicine Fellowship is accredited through the ACGME and fellows are eligible to sit for the CAQ exam in sports medicine following successful completion of the fellowship program.
 Our fellowship start date is July 1.